qjiangzhao/TEtrimmer/README.md

 ```

 ## Update history
+**May.18.2026**
+Released TEtrimmer 1.7.3

+TEtrimmer can do de-novo TE annotation

 **April.15.2026**

 Released TEtrimmer 1.7.2

 Don't use TEtrimmer results classified as "Need_check" for the final TE consensus library
 Added TEtrimmer evaluation level to the final TE consensus library
 Increased the final TE library reliability